sganes/RecipientHandler/README.md

 To run the server

 1. cd recipientserver
-2. Install the dependencies
+2. Install the dependencies by executing  - npm install
-     npm install
-3. start the server by executing npm start
+3. Start the server by executing - npm start

 You should see  the message "Server listening on the port::3080" on the screen